 Those left to honor and cherish his memory include his wife, Dr. Elizabeth Miller; two sisters: Connie Miller of Lubbock and Laurie Spottedhorse of Midland; and one brother, Kirkland Miller of Greer, South Carolina.

-Cremation arrangements are under the personal care and direction of Combest Family Funeral Homes and Crematory in Lubbock.
+Cremation arrangements were under the personal care and direction of Combest Family Funeral Homes and Crematory in Lubbock.

 To plant trees in memory, please visit the Sympathy Store.